...takes place Friday, June 7 through Sunday, June 9

 ...and of course, there will be time to visit with everybody individually.

-Saturday evening we will enjoy another wonderful meal * (catered by chef Josh Heller), and the camaraderie of this wonderful Bellanca-Champion group.
-There will be recognition for the People's Choice for a high-wing and a low-wing airplane, the oldest airplane in attendance, and for the longest distance flown to the fly-in.
+Saturday evening we will enjoy another wonderful meal * (catered by chefs Josh & Cindi Heller), and the camaraderie of this wonderful Bellanca-Champion group.
+Picture-slot plaques will be awarded for People's Choice, Best High-Wing, Best Triple-Tail, Best Viking and Best Aeronca, Oldest airplane in attendance, and Longest distance flown to the fly-in.
 Then we'll draw the winners of the Raffle Prizes.

-This year's event will be catered by chef Josh Heller, wife Cindy and son Nate of Arnold, CA.We will have colorful, pre-printed name tags waiting for all advance registrants.
+This year's event will be catered by chef Josh and Cindi Heller of Arnold, CA.We will have colorful, pre-printed name tags waiting for all advance registrants.

 Please note: No taxiing is allowed between the two rows of airplanes.
 We want those already parked to stay clean and dust-free; there is also the safety issue of sharp props and people.
 On arrival, taxi to either end or the middle (by the registration booth), shut down and we will help push it in place.
 This does not apply to the Viking area since we only park on one side and face in, but please push back and turn perpendicular when departing.
 Thank you.